The Asian American Resource Center is now accepting applications for exhibits in 2020.

-The Asian American Resource Center (AARC) offers a quarterly rotating Community Exhibit Program for local artists to display work that explores Asian American Pacific Islander (AAPI) culture, heritage and experiences.
-We not only strive to support artistic creation inspired by Asia and the Pacific Islands, but also artists of Asian and Pacific Islander descent interested in a variety of content and styles.
+The Asian American Resource Center (AARC) offers a quarterly rotating Community Exhibit Program for local artists to display work that explores the Asian American Pacific Islander (AAPI) perspective.
+We strive to promote both the creative endeavors of Asian American Pacific Islander artists and to showcase artists or organizations who celebrate the community, its dynamic heritage and contemporary identity through artistic subject matter.
+We encourage both emerging and established artists of all disciplines to apply.
+There are multiple exhibit spaces including a lively ballroom, foyer, display cases and exhibit halls looking out to a beautiful Zen Garden.
 While this is an Austin-based program, we welcome national and international submissions.

-- Artwork images: If this is a solo exhibit, the artist must submit 10-20 jpeg images (no larger than 1024 x 768 pixels at 300 dpi) of artwork.
-If this is a group exhibit, the curator, gallery, or organization must submit 5-10 jpeg images of artwork by EACH participating artist.
+- Artwork images: If this is a solo exhibit or an exhibit with 2 or 3 artists, each artist must submit 10-20 jpeg sample images (no larger than 1024 x 768 pixels at 300 dpi) of artwork.
+If this is a group exhibit (4+ artists), the curator, gallery, or organization must submit 3-5 jpeg sample images of artwork by EACH participating artist.
 All works of art must be completed in the past 5 years.

-- Image list: Include the following information for each uploaded image: title of work, medium, dimensions (height x width x depth), and date completed.
+- Image list: Include the following information for each uploaded image: Name of artist, title of work, medium, dimensions (height x width x depth), and date completed.

 - Exhibit statement: Briefly describe the medium, artistic process, and inspiration of the art.
 Explain the message you would like to convey through this exhibit.